Undergraduate Course Descriptions

 Through a range of field exercises and classroom guests, this course will introduce students to the rich religious history of Harlem, while also challenging them to document and analyze the diversity of Harlem's contemporary religious scene.

-RELI UN2670 Magic and Modernity.
+RELI UN2670 Magic And Modernity.
 3 points.

 RELI UN3199 Theory.
-3 points.
+4 points.

 An exploration of alternative theoretical approaches to the study of religion as well as other areas of humanistic inquiry.
 The methods considered include: sociology, anthropology, philosophy, hermeneutics, psychoanalysis, structuralism, genealogy, and deconstruction.
 (Previous title: Juniors Colloquium)